Attacking and Defending Deep-Learning-Based Off-Device Wireless Positioning Systems: Introduction

 \subsection{Relevant Prior Work}

 Ever since adversarial attacks were discovered as potential vulnerabilities of DNN-based image classifiers~\cite{szegedy2014intriguing,biggio2013evasion}, a range of defensive mechanisms have been proposed, e.g.,~\cite{papernot2016distillation,raghunathan2018certified,samangouei2018defense}.
-While powerful counterattacks keep on emerging, e.g.,~\cite{narodytska2016simple,chen2020hopskipjumpattack,madry2017towards}, theory indicates that adversarial attacks are inevitable for general, high-dimensional classifiers~\cite{shafahi2018adversarial,ilyas2019adversarial} and, hence, difficult to avoid.
+While powerful counterattacks keep on emerging, e.g.,~\cite{narodytska2016simple,chen2020hopskipjumpattack,madry2017towards}, theory indicates that adversarial attacks are inevitable for general, high-dimensional classifiers~\cite{shafahi2018adversarial,ilyas2019adversarial} and, hence, inherently difficult to avoid.
 In contrast to the challenges adversarial attacks pose to many classification tasks, our results for CSI-based wireless positioning indicate that their existence is an opportunity, as they can be exploited to improve location privacy.

 Location privacy is not a novel topic; see, e.g.,~\cite{wicker2012locationprivacy,di2010privacywireless,WiFiProtect ,WifiResponse}.
-Existing work largely focuses on the trade-offs between location accuracy provided by the users (obtained from on-device positioning systems) versus the fidelity of the services provided to the user~\cite{danezis2005much,krumm2009survey}.
-In contrast, we focus on off-device positioning systems that process measured CSI to extract location estimates using neural networks.
-Such systems circumvent most of these trade-offs as localization is possible without the users' consent~\cite{WEN201921survey,gustaffson2005wirelesspos,sahinoglu2008ultra,studer20205g}.
+Existing work largely focuses on the trade-offs between location accuracy provided by the users (obtained from on-device positioning systems) versus the fidelity of the services provided to the user~\cite{danezis2005much,krumm2009survey}. {In contrast to such results, we focus on off-device positioning systems that process measured CSI in order to extract location estimates using DNNs.} Such systems circumvent most of these trade-offs as localization is possible without the users' consent~\cite{WEN201921survey,gustaffson2005wirelesspos,sahinoglu2008ultra,studer20205g}.

 Privacy issues also arise with widely-available wireless sniffers that passively collect unencrypted physical layer information, including medium access control (MAC) addresses~\cite{rpicsi2019}.
 In order to attack user identification, potential countermeasures, such as continuously changing the MAC address, have been proposed in \cite{Zhu_2020wifisensing}.
 In contrast to such MAC-layer approaches, we focus on simple yet effective physical (PHY) layer techniques at the UE-side that indirectly manipulate the CSI estimated at the BS or AP in order to prevent accurate localization.